When are breathing assessments needed?

 When we are treating dysfunctional sleep and breathing disorders (including snoring, sleep apnoea and mouth breathing) we look at how dental issues are affecting the airway, relating to the lower jaw ‘bite’ and narrowed upper jaw.

-If we find other areas of concern affecting the airway we will recommend a breathing assessment by a breathing specialist.
+If we find other areas of concern affecting the airway we may recommend a breathing assessment by a breathing specialist.
 The breathing assessment helps to pinpoint:

 - the underlying cause(s) of the issue and

-- what treatment steps are likely to be most effective.
+- what treatment steps are likely to be most appropriate.

 The breathing assessment looks at:

 - Testing oxygen and carbon dioxide levels with capnometry and oxymetry